-- You’re sharing emails with a bunch of companies
+- You’re sharing emails with a bunch of companies.

-- You’re relying on commercial incentives to get the email (in other words, they’re not interested in your company, they’re interested in winning that trip to Denmark).
+- You’re relying on commercial incentives to get the email (in other words, they’re not interested in your company — they’re interested in winning that trip to Denmark).

-7. Content upgrades
+7. Content Upgrades

-When you click the link, this comes up:
+When you click the link, this comes up.

+This blog gives a general outline as well as some ideas to capture email leads.
 As with anything, success requires some experimentation and tinkering.
-Try some of the above out, learn from it, and iterate to improve.
+Test these tactics, learn from them, and iterate to improve.
 Small wins compound and lead to greatness.